aardappel/lobster/docs/source/language_reference.md

 former.

-The above example uses ints directly, but you can also define types more generically, and then define specializations of them:
+The above example uses ints directly, but you can also define types more generically, and then define named specializations of them:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 struct xy<T>: